-I. Background 3
+I. Background

 II.
-Introduction 3
+Introduction

 III.
-Pre-Licensure Programs 4
+Pre-Licensure Programs

 IV.
-Post-Licensure Programs 15
+Post-Licensure Programs

-V. Nurse Faculty 25
+V. Nurse Faculty 28

 VI.
-Policy Recommendations from Stakeholder Groups 36
+Methodology and Limitations 37

 VII.
-Future Studies 38
+Future Studies 39

 /III.
-List of Abbreviations 41
+List of Abbreviations 42

 IX.
-References 42
+References 43

 Background

 The United States is confronting a nationwide nursing shortage, and according to the Bureau of Labor Statistics (2021), registered nurse jobs are projected to grow faster than average occupations.
 One of the solutions frequently cited to address the nursing shortage is to graduate more students from schools of nursing to join the profession.
 While the American Association of Colleges of Nursing (AACN, 2021) reports a 5.6% increase in enrollment into baccalaureate programs in 2020, this increase does not meet the projected demand for nurses and does not consider the rising need for nurse faculty, researchers, and the role of nurse practitioners as primary care providers.
 Beyond a doubt, nursing programs have a significant role in educating a new generation of nurses to meet complex health needs and adapt to an evolving healthcare environment.